Prakhar0409/snl-archives/Readme.md

 - [ ] integrate
 - [ ] add reporting newer data feature
 - [ ] logging in if possible
+- [ ] Add an option for show type and uncomment the hyperlink in episode.html

 ## BUGS

 - Actor ID (aid) has spaces //change them to underscores or something everywhere - or replace underscore with space after getting the aid

+## Credits
+* titles page blocks inspired from: http://bootsnipp.com/snippets/2G7o
+* Front page inspired from: